 Track Events Jumping Events Field Events

-Ambulant Athletes 1 bib on back and 1 bib on breast or back 1 bib on back and
+Ambulant 1 bib on back and 1 bib on breast or back 1 bib on back and

-1 bib on breast 1 bib on breast
+Athletes 1 bib on breast 1 bib on breast or back 1 bib on breast

-Wheelchair Racing 1 bib on back of the racing chair
+Wheelchair 1 bib on back of the racing chair

+Racing Optional:

-Optional: and 1 bib on the athlete's helmet
+and 1 bib on the athlete's helmet

-Seated Throws 1 bib on back of throwing chair and
+1 bib on back of throwing chair

+Seated Throws and

 1 bib on breast

-RaceRunning 1 bib on back of athlete
+1 bib on back of athlete

-Optional:
+Frame Optional:

-and 1 bib on the athlete's

-helmet or on the side of frame
+Running and 1 bib on the athlete's helmet or on the side of frame

-- 6.7.2 One of the bibs shall be visibly displayed on the back of the racing chair and the throwing frame and on the side of the RaceRunning Frame in accordance with the bib allocation table above. - 6.7.3 Athletes must not wear any bibs on their leg instead of on their breast or back. - 6.7.4 These bibs must be worn as issued and may not be cut, folded or obscured in any way.
-In long distance events, the bibs may be perforated to assist the circulation of air, but the perforation must not be made on any of the lettering or numerals that appear on them. - 6.7.5 Where a Photo Finish System is in operation, the LOC may require athletes to wear additional number identification of an adhesive type on the side of their shorts or lower body as determined by Call Room or other Technical Officials. - For athletes competing in all individual and team track and road wheelchair and RaceRunning races, these additional number identifications shall be worn on the helmet. - 6.7.6.
+- 6.8.2 One of the bibs shall be visibly displayed on the back of the racing chair and the throwing frame and on the side of the Running frame in accordance with the bib allocation table above. - 6.8.3 Athletes must not wear any bibs on their leg instead of on their breast or back. - 6.8.4 These bibs must be worn as issued and may not be cut, folded or obscured in any way.
+In long distance events, the bibs may be perforated to assist the circulation of air, but the perforation must not be made on any of the lettering or numerals that appear on them. - 6.8.5 Where a Photo Finish System is in operation, the LOC may require athletes to wear additional number identification of an adhesive type on the side of their shorts or lower body as determined by Call Room or other Technical Officials. - For athletes competing in all individual and team track and road wheelchair and Frame Running races, these additional number identifications shall be worn on the helmet. - 6.8.6.
 No athlete shall be allowed to take part in any competition without displaying the appropriate bib(s) and/or identification.

-6.8 Non-Compliance in relation to clothing, shoes and bibs
+6.9 Non-Compliance in relation to clothing, shoes and bibs

-If an athlete does not follow any part of any of the Rules 6.1 - 6.7 to and:
+If an athlete does not follow any part of any of the Rules 6.1 - 6.8 to and: